scottopolis/popup-zen/readme.txt

 - Choose from 100 different designs
 - Create insanely complex rules for how to display it
 - Block the screen without permission

-Popup Zen is for people who value their audience and their brand, and don’t need to use tricks to collect emails.

-If that describes you, try it out.

 Learn more at [getpopupzen.com](https://getpopupzen.com)